It looks like you are accessing from Korea🇰🇷

 Roaster Joo Sung-hyun, who participated in 2017 WCRC

-Do you have any advice for roasters?
+Do you have any advice for aspiring roasters?

 Share this post